cloudgear-io/azure-accessplatform-windows-gpu/README.md

 Patches can be submitted as GitHub pull requests.
 If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
 Use the `git rebase` command to update your branch to the current master if necessary.

 #### Deploying to existing Azure resource group with existing Azure Virtual Network

+Though this is a malpractice since resource groups are for isolation of specific automated workloads, some personnel prefer it to reuse manually created NSGs which are non-automated procedures.
+It is possible to deploy this to existing resourcegroup with existing vnets, since all configurations are exposed including ipconfigurations.
+Internal IP Allocation method is Dynamic and external Allocation method is exposed as "Dynamic" or "Static".
+One has to judiciously choose the Address Space, subnet Range, nicname, existing virtual network name in existing resource group so that conflict does not occur.
+Output would be new subnet in existing vnet with new address range, new nic name.
+This would not be part of a cluster.

+For clustering advanced network configurations, please view [Azure Big Compute repo](https://aka.ms/azurebigcompute)